Posted by Heart Hugger on Aug 14, 2020 3:01:43 PM

 Some of these complications can even be life-threatening.
 That's why it's important to focus on ways to maintain heart health during COVID-19.
 If you are living with a chronic heart condition, then these tips are even more important for you.

-The most important tip that you should follow to keep your heart healthy is to stick to the new normal.
+The most important tip that you should follow to keep your heart healthy is to stick to the new guidelines.
 This means that you have to follow the guidelines that have been issued by the Centers for Disease Control and Prevention (CDC).
 Specifically, you should:

 - Practice social distancing at all times